A discretionary trust is considered the most flexible of all trusts. Our overview explains why this flexibility can be effective.

 When you set up a discretionary trust you start by creating a trust deed, usually with a solicitor.
 A trust deed is a legally binding document that sets out important criteria so trustees can manage the trust properly.

-The trust deed includes detail such as the assets to be held in the discretionary trust, as well as the names of trustees and beneficiaries.
+The trust deed includes detail such as the assets to be held in the discretionary trust, as well as a way of identifying the trustees and potential beneficiaries.
 For example you can say ‘grandchildren’ for beneficiaries and a discretionary trust will include grandchildren as they are born.

 Trustees are a group of people appointed to manage the trust in accordance with the trust deed.
 You can nominate yourself to be a trustee.